 Arrangements should be made two weeks in advance.
 Please contact the Clerk's Office at 302-573-6170.

 The U.S. Marshals Service provides security for the federal judiciary and maintains custody of pretrial detainees.
 The Acting Marshal is Michael McGowan.
 The Marshals' office is on the first floor of the courthouse.
 Their telephone number is 573-6176.
-The Marshals Judicial Security Inspector is Barbara Fahey and she can be reached at 302-573-6176 ext 6028 or via email at firstname.lastname@example.org.
+The Marshals Judicial Security Inspector is Aaron Barber and he can be reached at 302-573-6176 ext 6028 or via email at firstname.lastname@example.org.